 Questions to Ask Your Child's Healthcare Provider

-To help ensure safe and quality care, the Agency for Healthcare Research and Quality recommends that you become an active member of your child's healthcare team.
-The following recommendations will help you start this active role:
+To help ensure safe and quality care, the Agency for Healthcare Research and Quality advises that you become an active member of your child's healthcare team.
+The following advice will help you start this active role:

 Keep asking questions until you understand the answers.
 Be prepared with questions before your visits with healthcare providers, and start by asking the ones that are the most important to you.
 A cancer diagnosis is so overwhelming that it is often hard to understand all the information being shared with you.
 Take notes, or bring a relative or friend to take notes for you.

 Keep a list of all medicines your child is taking.
 Be sure to include the doses, length of time used, results, and side effects.
 Ask the pharmacist about the medicine if it looks different from what you expect.